-The terms, conditions and restrictions of the Common Shares are fully set forth in the Offering Materials
+The terms, conditions and restrictions of the Common Shares are fully set forth in the Shareholder Agreement

 The terms, conditions and restrictions of the Common Shares are fully set forth in the Offering Materials, including the Shareholders Agreement, which you will be required to execute if you decide to invest, the form of which has been provided to you in the Offering Materials section for this Offering on the Company Offering Profile.
 You should not invest unless you have completely and thoroughly reviewed the provisions of the Shareholders Agreement, the Bylaws, and the Articles of Incorporation.
 Any additional information or representations given or made by the Company in connection with the Offering, whether oral or written, are qualified in their entirety by the information set forth in the Offering Materials, including, but not limited to, the risks of investment.

 No solicitation in any state or other jurisdiction in which such solicitation is not authorized

 The Offering Materials do not constitute an offer to sell, or a solicitation of an offer to buy, any security in any state or other jurisdiction in which such an offer or solicitation is not authorized.
 Except as otherwise indicated, the Offering Materials speak as of the date the Offering was initiated.
 Neither access to the Offering Materials nor any sale of the Common Shares shall, under any circumstances, create an implication that there has been no change in the Company's affairs from the date the Offering was initiated.

 Each investment is subject to the terms and conditions of the Investor Registration Agreement